OliverBryant/OliverBryant.github.io/source/_posts/Software-Engineering.md

 ### 3. What are the differences between black box and white box testing?

 1. Black-box testing: Knowing the specified function a product is to perform, tests  can be conducted that demonstrate each function is fully operational, at the same time searching for errors in each function.
-2. White-box testing: Knowing the internal workings of of all independent logic paths.
+2. White-box testing: Knowing the internal workings of all independent logic paths.
 White-box testing is a test case design method that uses the  control structure of the procedural design to derive test cases.
 3. The biggest difference should be that the test objects are different.
 White-box testing focuses on the logic of the problem code.
 Black-box testing focuses on the functionality that the program presents to the user.